MESH-Model/National-Adaptation-Strategy-NAS-Project/Lap_1/README.md

 ## Datasets Used

 Lap 1 consists of 9 iterations which evolve in a stepwise manner.
 Initial runs of Iterations 1.01 to 1.09 were completed between September 24, 2024 and August 21, 2025.
-Refer to Lap 0 for details on individual datasets, which are summarized in the table below.
+Refer to Lap 0 for details on individual datasets, which are summarized in Table 1.

+---

+*Table 1: Lap 1 Iteration Dataset Details*
 | Iteration | Geofabric   | Landcover | Soils      | Forcing   | Scenario | MESH Version | Period   |
 |-----------|-------------|-----------|------------|-----------|----------|--------------|----------|
 | 1.01      | MERIT-Hydro | NALCMS    | Out-of-Box | CaSR v2.1 | N/A      | 1860_ME_ZT   | Historic |